lebriankim/FlavourFinder/README.md

 ![Video transcription/translaftion app](https://developer.ibm.com/developer/tutorials/cfc-starter-kit-speech-to-text-app-example/images/cfc-covid19-remote-education-diagram-2.png)

-1. The user navigates to the site and uploads a video file.
+1. User uploads food images to Android application
-2. Watson Speech to Text processes the audio and extracts the text.
+2. The application send the uploaded images to YOLO API for image prediction
-3. Watson Translation (optionally) can translate the text to the desired language.
+3. YOLO classifies food items based on the uploaded images and returns a list of identified food items
-4. The app stores the translated text as a document within Object Storage.
+4. The list of identified food items is then sent to Spoonacular API to generate recipes

 ## Presentation materials